HarshKumarSaw/SkillSwap/replit.md

 - ✓ Added efficient single-user API endpoint `/api/users/:id` for profile page data fetching
 - ✓ Implemented back navigation preservation - users return to the exact page they were browsing
 - ✓ Added URL parameter handling to maintain page state when navigating between profile and browse views
+- ✓ Fixed profile page to display actual user profile photos instead of fallback images
+- ✓ Added proper error handling for profile photos with graceful fallback only when image fails to load

 ## System Architecture